Mlyrics/ImageReconGenAI/README.md

 4. Update line #40 with the bucket name where you want to store the food related image to be analyzed
 5. Save & Deploy
 6. Add the appropriate permissions for Bedrock Access and S3 bucket
-7. Change the application timeout to 45 sec
+7. Change the Lambda application timeout to 45 sec under the Configuration tab
 8. Configure a a S3 Trigger for the Lambda function:
    a.
 From the Lambda function main console, click on "Add Trigger"
    b.
 Source: S3